Fate of Topological Dirac Magnons in van der Waals Ferromagnets at Finite Temperature: Results

 Next we discuss thermal magnon renormalizations at higher temperatures, i.e., 20~K and 30~K, where a direct comparison between the theory and experimental data reported in Ref.~\cite{Nikitin2022} is possible.
-At 20~K, the rescaled energy shift of magnons predicted by the resummation shows remarkable agreement with the experimental data as seen in Fig.~\ref{Fig07}(c), indicating the high accuracy of this approximation in capturing temperature-induced renormalization.
+At 20~K, the rescaled energy shift of magnons predicted by the resummation shows remarkable agreement with the experimental data as seen in Fig.~\ref{Fig07}(c), indicating reasonable accuracy of this approximation in capturing temperature-induced renormalization.
 On the other hand, the lower level approximations are worse than the resummation.
 Especially the Hartree+full sunset approximation overestimates the energy shifts across the entire region of the BZ.
 At 30~K in Fig.~\ref{Fig07}(e), which is slightly below $T_\textrm{C}\approx32$~K, the resummation still fits experimental data qualitatively, but slightly underestimates the energy shifts, while the Hartree+full sunset still overestimates them.

 Figures~\ref{Fig07}(d) and~\ref{Fig07}(f) show the linewidth of magnons at 20~K and 30~K, respectively.
-At both temperatures, the resummation fits the experimental data of mode 1 on the (1 1 0)--(0 1 0) [$\Gamma$--M--$\Gamma$] path very accurately, while the Hartree+full sunset overestimates the linewidth.
-For other momenta, both the Hartree+full sunset and the resummation tend to underestimate the linewidth of both modes 1 and 2.
-This discrepancy is possibly explained by higher-order diagrams that are not accounted for in either approximation.
-A likely scenario is that contributions from three-particle excitations---indicated by the diagrams given in Fig.~\ref{Fig08}---or from more-than-three multimagnon excitations could reduce the discrepancy, as temperatures close to $T_\textrm{C}$ activate such higher-order scattering processes.
+Although the overall momentum dependence is well reproduced, both the Hartree+full sunset and the resummation tend to underestimate the linewidth of both modes 1 and 2 roughly by a factor of two.
+This quantitative discrepancy is possibly explained by higher-order diagrams that are not accounted for in either approximation.
+A likely scenario is that contributions from three-particle excitations---indicated by the diagrams given in Fig.~\ref{Fig09}---or from more-than-three multimagnon excitations could reduce the discrepancy, as temperatures close to $T_\textrm{C}$ activate such higher-order scattering processes.

-There are momentum paths, such as (0.5 1 0) to (1 0 0), along which the Hartree+full sunset approximation provides an excellent description of the linewidth; see, for example, the 30\,K data in Fig.~\ref{Fig07}(f).
-In particular, the peak close to the K point is captured, which got lost in the resummation.
-It is hard to judge whether this is a fluke or a systematic effect, because at (1 0 0), i.e., at a $\Gamma$ point, both approximations agree and simultaneous underestimate the lifetime by a factor of two.